mickelodeon00/mickelodeon00/README.md

 ### Hi there 👋

+I'm a passionate web developer with a strong background in industrial mathematics.
+My journey into coding began during my studies, and I've since immersed myself in the world of web development.

+### Skills

+- **Front-end:** React.js, JavaScript
+- **Back-end:** Node.js, Express.js
+- **Database:** MongoDB

+### Current Project

+I recently deployed a test site on Netlify, showcasing my ability to build full-stack applications.
+This project utilizes React.js for the front-end, Node.js and Express.js for the back-end, and MongoDB for data storage.

+I'm actively seeking internship opportunities to further enhance my skills and gain valuable industry experience.
+Feel free to explore my repositories and reach out if you'd like to collaborate or discuss potential opportunities.

 <!--
 **mickelodeon00/mickelodeon00** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.